godotengine/godot-docs/tutorials/3d/fps_tutorial/part_four.rst

 Expand ``Holder`` if it's not already expanded.
 Notice how we have two Spatial nodes, one called ``Health_Kit`` and another called ``Health_Kit_Small``.

-This is because we're actually going to be making two sizes of health pickups, one small and one large/normal. ``Health_Kit`` and ``Health_Kit_Small`` only have a single :ref:`MeshInstance <class_MeshInstance>` as their children.
+This is because we're actually going to be making two sizes of health pickups, one small and one large/normal. ``Health_Kit`` and ``Health_Kit_Small`` only have a single :ref:`MeshInstance <api:class_MeshInstance>` as their children.

 Next expand ``Health_Pickup_Trigger``.
-This is an :ref:`Area <class_Area>` node we're going to use to check if the player has walked close enough to pick up the health kit.
+This is an :ref:`Area <api:class_Area>` node we're going to use to check if the player has walked close enough to pick up the health kit.
 If you expand it, you'll find two collision shapes, one for each size.
 We will be using a different collision shape size based on the size of the health pickup, so the smaller health pickup has a trigger collision shape closer to its size.

-The last thing to note is how we have an :ref:`AnimationPlayer <class_AnimationPlayer>` node so the health kit bobs and spins around slowly.
+The last thing to note is how we have an :ref:`AnimationPlayer <api:class_AnimationPlayer>` node so the health kit bobs and spins around slowly.

 Select ``Health_Pickup`` and add a new script called ``Health_Pickup.gd``.
 Add the following: